rnwolf/simple-web-gantt-viewer/README.md

 # Simple Web Gantt Editor

 Many project teams use excel to create Gantt style plans, while it works there are some downsides.
-This app provides user with the ability to load an app into your browser, that enables the development and display of gantt project plans with all data still residing locally in your browser. **No data gets sent back to a server.** You can save and load gantt data to your loacl file system as when you cose your browser the data dissapears!
+This app provides user with the ability to load an app into your browser, that enables the development and display of gantt project plans with all data still residing locally in your browser. **No data gets sent back to a server.** You can save and load Gantt data to your local file system as when you close your browser the data disappears!

 ![A Gantt chart with task editor open](docs/editing.webp)

-There are manay debates an opinions on the use of Gantt charts, especially if when the team is using Agile approaches to delivery.
+There are many debates an opinion on the use of Gantt charts, especially if when the team is using Agile approaches to delivery.
-In my experence there are often scenior stakeholders who desire/like gantt charts.
+In my experience there are often senior stakeholders who desire/like Gantt charts.
 With good stakeholder training and expectation management you can use Gantt charts in an environment where Agile approaches are also used.
-Especially if you also use Critical Chain Project Management techniques in which you provide buffers to deal with uncertainity.
+Especially if you also use Critical Chain Project Management techniques in which you provide buffers to deal with uncertainty.

 This app is a modern, feature-rich Gantt chart utility which would not be possible without [Svelte](https://svelte.dev/) and [SVAR components.](https://svar.dev/svelte/gantt/)